More about: 10 secret spots of New York

 What is the ghost station like?

-The City Hall was never a station widely used by New Yorkers, as most got on and off at the nearby Brooklyn Bridge and eventually closed to the public in 1945 for various reasons.
+City Hall was never a station much used by New Yorkers, as most got on and off at the nearby Brooklyn Bridge and eventually closed to the public in 1945 for various reasons.

 4. Enjoy urban art in High Line Park

 Of all the parks in New York, one of the most original to me is High Line Park.
-A new urban garden, barely a decade old, built on an old elevated railroad line and full of greenery, wall art and sculptures on the west side of Manhattan.
-One of the almost secret places in New York that is waiting for you to discover it on your trip.
+A new urban garden, barely a decade old, built on an old elevated railroad line and filled with greenery, wall art and sculptures on the west side of Manhattan.
+One of New York's almost secret places waiting to be discovered on your trip.

 High Line Park is located between Gansevoort Street and 34th Street.
 Its two-and-a-half-mile straight-line route begins (or ends depending on which direction you take) to the north near Hudson Yards, the trendy new Midtown neighborhood along the Hudson River.
-It then runs through Chelsea and finally empties south into the Meatpacking District next to the Whitney Museum.
+It then runs through Chelsea and finally empties south into the Meatpacking District next to New York's Whitney Museum

 From end to end, the High Line Park path is lined with skyscrapers, designer buildings and interesting sculptures.
 But in addition to the urban art you'll see along the High Line Park, I suggest you pause along the way to exit at the 23rd Street entrance and take a stroll around the area to see some of the graffiti by Brazilian artist Eduardo Kobra.
 Three of the most striking and that have become true icons of the neighborhood are:

-• Mount Rushmore: on the facade of the Empire Diner, as a tribute to artists Andy Warhol, Frida Hahlo, Keith Haring and Jean-Michel Basquiat.
+- Mount Rushmore: on the facade of the Empire Diner restaurant, as a tribute to the artists Andy Warhol, Frida Hahlo, Keith Haring and Jean-Michel Basquiat.

 With a few souvenir photos, return to High Line Park to continue the route.
-Don't put your camera away because a little further along 21st Street, on the left there is a very unique sculpture under whose arch you can take some more cool pictures.
+Don't put your camera away because just ahead of 21st Street, on the left there is a very unique sculpture under whose arch you can take some more cool pictures.

 5. See the best Hispanic art north of Harlem

-If you love art and history as much as I do, the Hispanic Society of America will amaze you, and in its rooms we can contemplate authentic treasures from the Paleolithic to the 20th century!
-It has more than 18,000 works in almost every field (sculptures, decorative arts, drawings, paintings...) and within its collection we can highlight artists as important as Diego de Velázquez, El Greco, Francisco de Goya, Joaquín Sorolla, Mariano Fortuny, Ignacio Zuloaga or Francisco de Zurbarán.
+If you love art and history, the Hispanic Society of America will surprise you with its treasures from the Paleolithic to the 20th century!
+It has more than 18,000 works in almost every field and within its collection we can highlight important artists such as Diego de Velázquez, El Greco, Francisco de Goya, Joaquín Sorolla, Mariano Fortuny or Francisco de Zurbarán.

 Why go to this museum?

-It is true that due to its location between 155th and 156th streets north of Harlem, the Hispanic Society of America is not part of the traditional route through the iconic museums of New York, but this institution is a jewel that is well worth visiting not only for the great legacy housed within its walls but also because admission is free.
+It is true that because of its location between 155th and 156th streets north of Harlem, the Hispanic Society of America is not part of the traditional route through the iconic museums of New York but this institution is a jewel that is well worth visiting not only for the great legacy that houses within its walls but also because admission is free.

-In addition, since you are going to Harlem you can combine it with a tour of Harlem with a Gospel Mass to immerse yourself in the culture and history of this neighborhood where the African-American community has traditionally lived.
-You will kill two birds with one stone!
+In addition, as you move to Harlem you can combine it with a gospel mass tour to immerse yourself in the culture and history of this neighborhood where the African American community has traditionally lived.

-On the way to any of the tourist attractions that can be found in downtown New York, it is always a joy to discover small treasures that are not normally listed in travel guides.
+On the way to any of the tourist attractions that can be found in the center of New York, it is always a joy to discover small treasures that are not normally listed in travel guides.

 Especially if we are talking about gardens in a city as bustling as this one where the incessant traffic on the streets and people in a hurry are a constant.
 It is wonderful to find small oases where you can take a break surrounded by water and vegetation.
 Such is the case of Greenacre Park and Paley Park, both in Midtown Manhattan.